zzstoatzz/prefect-pack/README.md

   - a skeleton test suite using `pytest` and fixtures for setting up a temporary Prefect environment

 > [!NOTE]
 > You don't need to publish `prefect-pack` to PyPI, or install any distribution.
-You can install it locally and in your images using `pip install .` or `pip install -e .`.
+You can install it locally and in your images using `uv sync` or `pip install .`

 ## Using the Template